-Suppose your customer has booked a hotel room on your Booking website and for some reasons they want to reschedule the dates of their booking, with WooCommerce Bookings plugin your customers will have to contact you (Website Administrator) to reschedule the bookings from the backend.
+Suppose your customer has booked a hotel room on your Booking website and for some reason, they want to reschedule the dates of their booking, with the WooCommerce Bookings plugin your customers will have to contact you (Website Administrator) to reschedule the bookings from the backend.
 Whereas with our Booking & Appointment plugin your customers will be able to reschedule their bookings on their own from their My Account page with real-time availability of that booking product.

 Allowing customers to reschedule their bookings has a lot of advantages as you can allow them full control over their booking and also it saves a lot of time for you as an admin/shop manager of the website as you will not have to manage manual conversations with your customers and reschedule all the bookings by yourself.
 Read more in detail about this in the documentation here.